Web App Cost Estimation: 4 Methods Compared (2026)

 The weighted value is 17% above "most likely" — that gap, summed across risky components, is your evidence-based contingency.
 On the 380h example, three-pointing the four riskiest lines pushed the total to 415h and the budget to $37,000-$56,000.
 The client reserved the difference as contingency and spent $4,100 of it.
 Compare that to the standard move — a flat "10% buffer" chosen by vibe — which on data-import-heavy projects is reliably too thin.

-Where unknowns cluster in web apps, from my post-mortems: file/data import (client data is always worse than promised), third-party APIs with thin docs, anything real-time, and "make it like [competitor]" design directives.
+Where unknowns cluster in web apps, from our post-mortems: file/data import (client data is always worse than promised), third-party APIs with thin docs, anything real-time, and "make it like [competitor]" design directives.
 Three-point those; single-point the rest.
 If scope keeps moving after estimation, that is a different disease — scope creep — and no method survives it unmanaged.

 The Rate Side: What $/Hour to Plug In